uwcartlab/webmapping/Chapter8/readme.md

 ###### Figure 2.8.
 Resolving the merge conflict in the interaction requirements

-> ### **Work with your team to add a the proposal outline that you will complete over the next two weeks, merging and resolving all conflicts.**
+> ### **Work with your team to add a the proposal outline that you will complete over the next two chapters, merging and resolving all conflicts.**

 Lesson 3: Best Practices for Collaborative Coding
 =================================================